michel-steuwer/michel-steuwer.github.io/_people/JuanJoseFumero.md

 start-year: 2014
 end-year: 2017
 picture: "files/people/JuanJoseFumero.jpg"
-now: Postdoc at the University of Manchester
+now: Postdoctoral Researcher at the University of Manchester
 ---